Home » Features » Top 15 Best PSP Hidden Gems

 Top 15 Best PSP Hidden Gems

-While the Sony PlayStation Portable never hit quite the same heights as it’s competition the Nintendo DS it was noteworthy for several things.
-First of all when released it boasted near PS2 quality graphics, and was released for just two hundred dollars which seemed like a bargain given the hardware.
+While the Sony PlayStation Portable never hit quite the same heights as the competition it was noteworthy for several things.
+First of all when released it boasted near PS2 quality graphics, and the hardware was a steal for just two hundred dollars.
+It was absolutely insane at the time.
 Secondly it was the most successful handheld console that wasn’t released by Nintendo.
-Out the gates the platform saw a lot of success but in North America and Europe the platform began waning at this point.
-Japanese developers flocked to the platform and released a ton of games for it, and many were localized.
+Out the gates the platform saw a lot of success but the momentum eventually began to wane in North America and Europe.
+Japanese developers flocked to the platform and released a ton of games for it.
+Many of these were localized.
 The PSP amassed a huge library worldwide.
-Unfortunately most of the games, even those belonging to big franchises, failed to sell well in the West leading to a treasure trove of forgotten releases.
+Unfortunately most of the games, even those belonging to big franchises, failed to sell well in the West.
+This lead to a treasure trove of forgotten releases.
 That’s why we’re here today to talk about the best PSP hidden gems.

 Before we begin let’s go over some rules to better help understand why we included the games we did, and why they’re considered hidden gems:

-• The PSP hidden gems included here are titles that are not spoken of often.
+• The games included here are titles that are not spoken of often.
 They may have had pre-release hype, and even decent sales, but for some reason or another they’ve been forgotten.
 Bear in mind that many do have cult followings, but they can’t exactly be considered popular.

 • You will find only North American releases on this list.
 We’ll do a separate list of the best import titles for the platform later down the road.
 For now this list is just the best PSP hidden gems in North America.